cgrates/cgrates/docs/tutorial.rst

 ReceivedCallSecondsLimit
 	The threshold for receiving the incoming call volume bonus.
 When the user will receive this amount of incoming call seconds he/she will get the below described bonus.
 RecivedCallBonus
 	The bonus that will be awarded when the incoming calls amount of seconds is reached.
-It can be one ore more of the following entities: Credit, SmsCredit, Traffic, MinuteBucket (an amount of free/cheaper seconds to a specific destination).
+It can be one ore more of the following entities: Credit, SmsCredit, Traffic, MinuteBucket (an amount of free / cheaper seconds to a specific destination).
 MinuteBuckets
 	A list of available special minutes for specific destinations.
 Each bucket can specify the available number of Seconds for a specific destination.
 It can also specify a priority Priority to establish the order of the bucket usage and a Price if he minutes are not free (but cheaper).
 VolumeDiscountThresholds